nyuad-hackathon-2020/BFiT/README.md

-# Fitness
+# BFit

-A social platform that would allow users to have workout sessions together.
+BFit is a social app that allows users to work out with each other.